-- b.
+- a.
+Stay in truck for about a minute to observe the traffic flow and the overall safety of the location. - b.
 Step out of the vehicle and make final check of traffic pattern and neighborhood. - c.
 Coordinate all work and safety activities with any assigned co-worker.